daanforever/i3DE/README.md

 # i3DE Documentation

 ## Overview
-i3DE is a tool for processing Farming Simulator mods (.i3d and i3d.shapes), offering functionalities for extracting, importing, converting, and exporting 3D scenes.
+i3DE is a tool for processing Farming Simulator (by GIANTS Software) mods (primarily .i3d and i3d.shapes files), offering functionalities for extracting, importing, converting, and exporting 3D scenes.
 It is written in C++ and inspired by the [I3DShapesTool](https://github.com/Donkie/I3DShapesTool).

 ## Features
 - Unpack mod files (in memory)